List of Volunteer Opportunities

 Saturdays, 9:00 – 11:30 a.m.

 This storytime is for families of all ages.
 You will help set up storytime by collecting puppets, books, props, and anything else needed for that day.
 During storytime, you will enthusiastically sing songs and rhymes in addition to performing in puppet shows and acting out stories.
 This includes memorizing simple lines, making silly voices and animal sounds, projecting your voice loud, and being able to energetically move a puppet.
 Volunteers may be asked to demonstrate their enthusiasm and comfort level prior to assignment.
+Must attend a mandatory training on Saturday, June 7 from 10:00-11:30 a.m.

 Prize Booth

-2-hour weekly shift
+2 hour weekly shift

 Help encourage kids to read by handing out prizes.
 During your shift you will make sure prizes are stocked, look up children’s accounts online, hand out listed prizes in a clear and organized way, help maintain the organization of the prizes, and help with anything else a staff member might need.
 You must have basic computer/tablet skills and the ability to communicate effectively with kids and adults.